Inflation -- who cares? Monetary Policy in Times of Low Attention: Introduction

-After an adverse natural rate shock that pushes the economy to the ELB, limited attention can lead to a substantially longer period of a binding ELB.
-Lower levels of attention attenuate the initial response of inflation expectations to a given shock.
-This decline, however, becomes more persistent at low attention levels which hinders actual inflation from recovering quickly since inflation expectations are an important driver of actual inflation.
-Due to this persistently-low inflation, the monetary authority then keeps the interest rate at the ELB for longer.
+To better understand these results, I first show that under sub-optimal policy, i.e., if monetary policy follows an \textit{ad-hoc} Taylor rule, limited attention can lead to substantially longer periods at the ELB.
+Even though lower levels of attention attenuate the initial response of inflation expectations to a given shock, the decline in expectations becomes more persistent which hinders actual inflation from recovering quickly.
+Due to the persistently-low inflation, the monetary authority keeps the interest rate at the ELB for longer.
 I refer to these periods of long spells at the ELB and persistent declines in inflation and inflation expectations as \textit{inflation-attention traps}.
 The response of the output gap, on the other hand, is very similar to the one under rational expectations.
-Thus, my model delivers a potential explanation for why inflation was relatively stable during the Great Recession but was persistently low in the subsequent recovery (as documented in \citet{del2020s}).
+Thus, low attention offers a potential explanation for why inflation was relatively stable during the Great Recession but was persistently low during the subsequent recovery, seemingly disconnected from output (as documented in \citet{del2020s}).